 Standards of Compliance 1.
-A system for: 4 3 1 0 - recruiting, screening and hiring licensed and qualified teachers\ 2 - assigning teachers' loads compliant with their qualifications and other DepEd 4 3 1 2 0 Requirements 3 - disseminating latest DepEd and PRC memos, circulars and orders.
-4 2 1 0 2.
-A Faculty Manual defining faculty functions, duties and responsibilities, 3 4 2 1 0 benefits and privileges that is accepted, published and well-disseminated\ 3.
-Faculty development plan designed to: - help teachers achieve professional growth in the seven domains and meet the 4 3 1 0 2 standards of the 2017 Philippine Professional Standards for Teachers\ - enable teachers to organize and participate in Professional Learning Communities for collaborative work, peer observation and improved student 4 3 2 0 Learning\ 4 3 2 0 - recognize and reward outstanding teacher performance, initiative and creativity 4.
-Regular conduct of faculty performance appraisal as basis for promotion 4 3 2 1 0 and clinical supervision. \ AREA RATING:
+A system for: - recruiting, screening and hiring licensed and qualified teachers 4 3 2 1 0 - assigning teachers' loads compliant with their qualifications and other DepEd Requirements 4 3 2 1 0 - disseminating latest DepEd and PRC memos, circulars and orders.
+4 3 2 1 0 2.
+A Faculty Manual defining faculty functions, duties and responsibilities, benefits and privileges that is accepted, published and well-disseminated 4 3 2 1 0 3.
+Faculty development plan designed to: - help teachers achieve professional growth in the seven domains and meet the standards of the 2017 Philippine Professional Standards for Teachers 4 3 2 1 0 - enable teachers to organize and participate in Professional Learning Communities for collaborative work, peer observation and improved student Learning 4 3 2 1 0 - recognize and reward outstanding teacher performance, initiative and creativity 4 3 2 1 0 - equip teachers with the knowledge and skills needed for the effective delivery of instruction in various modalities 4 3 2 1 0 4.
+Regular conduct of faculty performance appraisal as basis for promotion and clinical supervision.
+4 3 2 1 0 AREA RATING: